 data.set_index(‘Participant’, inplace=True)

-The steps to perform a repeated measures ANOVA are already discussed above.
-We will now demonstrate how to perform repeated measures ANOVA in Python using the sample dataset.
+The steps to perform a repeated measures ANOVA have already been discussed above.
+We’ll now demonstrate how to perform repeated measures ANOVA in Python using our sample dataset.

 from statsmodels.stats.anova import AnovaRM